 Countless cars have traversed Route 66 through Oklahoma, so what better way to share the history of the roadway than from behind the wheel of a car?
 The Route 66 Interpretive Center in Chandler gives visitors a one-of-a-kind museum experience as it drives them through the earliest days of the road.
 Hop aboard a Model A Ford, a Willeys Jeep and finally a 1965 Mustang to see and hear the history of the roadway told at the Chandler Route 66 Interpretive Center.

 Quench your thirst for adventure on Route 66 with a pit stop at POPS in Arcadia, a specialty soda shop that marries modern surroundings with a favorite Mother Road pastime - a visit to the soda fountain.
 Take a break from the traditional diner booth you’ve seen on most other Route 66 stops and settle into a window table at POPS.
-Shop a menu of more than 650 soda varieties, which can be served plain or over ice cream.
+Shop more than 650 soda varieties, which can be served plain or over ice cream.
 Soda flavors range from traditional to strange, including s’mores, espresso, sweet corn and pumpkin.
 At night, this Route 66 landmark truly dazzles.
 A four-ton soda bottle sculpture out front stands 66 feet tall and glows with multi-colored LED lights.

 The smell of onions melding with ground hamburger on the griddle is one you won’t soon forget if your Route 66 travels take you to Robert’s Grill in El Reno.
 Onion burgers are a diner staple in the region and Robert’s Grill has been serving them longer than anyone else.
 Since 1926, the cooks at Robert’s have struggled to keep up with the onion burger demand from their small lunch counter – the burgers are that good.
 Watch Route 66 traffic pass by while sinking your teeth into a steaming hot savory sandwich like no other.